 and start timer T5080.

-NOTE 7: A default PC5 DRX configuration is used for transmitting this message as specified in 3GPP TS 38.300 [21].
+NOTE 7: The PC5 DRX configuration for broadcast, groupcast and initial signalling of 5G ProSe direct link establishment as specified in clause 5.2.4 is used for transmitting the PROSE DIRECT LINK ESTABLISHMENT REQUEST message as specified in 3GPP TS 38.300 [21].